 Little owl female nestlings had longer telomeres than male ones.
 This has several implications for our understanding of sex-differences in telomere dynamics and of its meaning in terms of sex-biased life history.
 Differences in telomere length in relation to sex has been previously illustrated in several taxa (reviewed in Barrett & Richardson, 2011), and particularly in birds with sex-biased body size or investment in reproduction, producing no consistent male-female differences (e.g. Caprioli et al., 2013; Remot et al., 2020; Saulnier et al., 2022 for no sex differences) (e.g. Bauch et al., 2020 for sex differences).
 In our study, sex-differences in RTL were observed at the nestling stage, with longer telomeres in the females.
 A previous study showed that females were slightly but consistently of bigger size (Tschumi et al., 2019), however it is not the case in our population.
 Yet, we did not investigate nestlings growth rates, which can be different even if the final size and/or body mass is similar (e.g. Criscuolo et al., 2008).
 Higher growth rates are usually associated with shorter telomeres (Geiger et al., 2012; Monaghan & Ozanne, 2018) and generally the larger sex is growing at a slower rate in sexually dimorphic bird species (e.g. Teather & Weatherhead, 1994).
 This may potentially account for our sex-difference in telomere length as females may dilute the growth-body maintenance trade-off over a longer period.
 However, we also found that, independently of sex, nestlings in better body condition had in general longer telomeres.
 Thus, it is either unlikely that little owl nestlings had to face such a growth-body maintenance trade-off, or that our result is driven by high quality individuals that can sustain growth without showing any associated cost in terms of telomere loss.
 Given that body mass is a determinant of survival from hatching to fledging in little owl (Tschumi et al., 2019), nestling telomeres rather acts as a proxy of individual quality (Angelier et al., 2019).
 In addition, our results do not match with the idea that the heterogametic sex (i.e. females) would be more prone to telomere erosion than the homogametic one (i.e. males) due to the unguarded expression of deleterious alleles of sex chromosomes for telomere maintenance (see Barrett & Richardson, 2011; Remot et al., 2020 for a deep discussion related to telomere dynamics).
-One alternative explanation lies on optimal parental care towards the offspring sex with the highest chance of survival (Hasselquist & Kempenaers, 2002).
+One alternative explanation lies on optimal parental care towards the offspring sex with the highest chance of survival in a given year (Hasselquist & Kempenaers, 2002).
 It has been shown previously that females have a higher survival probability from hatching to fledging, independent of any variation in body mass (Tschumi et al., 2019).
-However, it is not known whether this sex-difference persists in older individuals.
-In that context, the parents would favour female individuals, meaning that within little owl broods females may, on average, benefit from better access to food resources due to specific parental investment.
-This may lead to an attenuated body maintenance (i.e. telomere length) and growth rate trade-off.
+However, it is not known whether this sex-difference persists in older individuals or is consistent over the years.
+In that context, the parents would favour female individuals when rearing conditions are unfavourable, meaning that within little owl broods females may, on average, benefit from better access to food resources due to specific parental investment.
+This may lead to an attenuated body maintenance (i.e. telomere length) and growth rate trade-off over the course of our study.
 Still, further study in our case is needed to determine whether adaptive brood sex ratio actually occurs, since it may result from non-adaptive additional effects (e.g. sex specific mortality, see Bortolotti, 1986; Hasselquist & Kempenaers, 2002).